Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 __Goal - Lockpicking practice + Student presentation at TQ5–__

 Got the lock picking kit from the ISSD and started learning how to use it.
-Also the student presentation in TQ5 did not take place, no explenation was given to why but the extra time was used to keep working on the OSCP lab exercises.
+Also the student presentation in TQ5 did not take place, no explenation was given to why but the extra time was used to keep working on the OSCP lab machines.

 __Achieved__